-- We love SnowStoppers, which come with an extended cuff that clings to arms so they stay on, while providing an extra layer of insulation from wet and cold.
+- SnowStoppers remain crowd favorites because they come with an extended cuff that clings to arms so they stay on, while providing an extra layer of insulation from wet and cold.

 - And, we've long loved mittens like these from our Scandinavian friends at Polarn O. Pyret.

 - Want a really unique mitten (though they are an investment)?
 You may love the durable, warm three-finger glove from Hestra (think the warmth of a mitten with an extra finger's worth of flexibility).

 - If it’s really wet where you are, waterproof rain mittens like the ones made by Reima (~$14.95) and Polarn O Pyret (~$23) work wonders.
 New Hampshire Tinkergarten Community Membe., Gretchen shares, “You can layer with a knit glove or mitten underneath for the really chilly days or just wear solo!
 They are truly waterproof, and there’s no need for endless cycles in the dryer like you get with thick, puffy winter gloves that get so waterlogged.”

 - Reusable hand warmers like these used often by Maryland Tinkergarten Leader, Megan Bell, are also a helper for days when the temperatures drop and you want to extend your time outside.

 When it’s really cold, it can make all the difference to protect kids’ necks and faces.
 Here are a few great ways to do that!